 Are you recently engaged and want to let everyone know?
 Why don't you throw an engagement party so you can announce your upcoming marriage and celebrate the fun with the people you're closest to?
-It doesn't have to be expensive or elaborate since the main event is sharing your excitement with the people who matter most in your life.
+It doesn't have to be expensive or elaborate since the main event is sharing your excitement and joy with the people who matter most in your life.

-A lot of newly engaged couples like to share the news by having gatherings with close family and friends to celebrate their status.
-If you want to have an... engagement party, it’s generally best to do it before you start planning the wedding, or you might find yourself flapping around in a sea of preparation for your big day and wind up forgetting about it.
+A lot of newly engaged couples like to share the news by having gatherings with family and close friends to celebrate their status.
+If you want to... have an engagement party, it’s generally best to do it before you start planning the wedding, or you might find yourself flapping around in a sea of preparation for your big day and wind up forgetting about it.

 01 of 07